pauljickling/notes/devops/observability/prometheus.md

 By default Node Exporter runs on port 9100.

+You can import Node exporter metrics as a Grafana Dashboard by clicking the `+` icon on the side panel, and selecting import.
+Then enter `1860` under the ID number to import the `Node Exporter Full` dashboard from grafana.com.
+This is a nice and quick way to monitor common metrics in Grafana.

 ## Types of Metrics

 **Gauge:** A gauge are a current absolute value.
 Gauge involves values that can increase or decrease over time.
 Gauges have three primary metrics, increment (`.inc()`), decrement (`.dec()`), and set (`.set()`).